-Vital statistics: One of the larger universities with more than 23,000 students, of whom almost 19,000 are undergraduates, 8,000 are part-time, and 4,300 are postgrad.
-The majority of students are from the local area.
+Vital statistics: One of the larger universities with around 23,000 students, of whom around 19,000 are undergraduates and 4,000 are postgrad.
+Roughly 80 per cent come from the local area.

 Added value: Offers a course in deaf studies, and facilities for students with hearing problems and other difficulties are good.
 The University’s Walsall Campus is a Centre of Excellence for judo, and was an official training base for athletes in the 2012 Olympics.
-The University continues its successful focus on employability, with excellent business links, collaborative working and opportunities for students to gain experience.
+The university continues its successful focus on employability, with excellent business links, collaborative working and opportunities for students to gain experience.
 They recently opened a new base in Stafford, in one of the town centre’s most prominent and historic buildings.
 Shire Hall, in the town’s Market Square, now houses a new advice and information centre for prospective students and provides a range of courses.
 Other developments include a new building at Mauritius Campus and new offices in Vietnam and Brussels.

 Any accommodation?
-A range of economy, standard and en-suite rooms are available in university-owned halls of residence at the Wolverhampton, Walsall and Telford campuses.
-Rent varies from around £70 to £77 per week.
+A range of economy, standard and en-suite rooms are available in university-owned halls of residence.
+Rent varies from £72 to £98 per week for an en-suite.
 Specialist accommodation for students with hearing, sight or mobility impairment is also available.
 Rent includes rates, internet access, launderette use and basic contents insurance, as well as university sports membership.
 See here for more information.

 Transport links: The university offers a free shuttle bus service between campuses.
 Excellently placed for the motorway network, Wolverhampton's train, bus, coach and metro stations are just ten minutes’ walk from the City campus.

 Fees: Most courses will cost £8,900 for UK/EU undergraduate students.
 International student fees start from £10,700.